cdk-patterns/serverless/the-dynamodb-atomic-counter/README.md

 ![the dynamodb atomic counter](img/stack.png)

-This is a pattern that implements an Atomic counter using only ApiGateway and DynamoDB.
-In many cases, we can use UUID to identify the key, but there are situations where we need an incremental and unique number due to design.
-In this case, we must ensure that the number will be unique and won't be repeated, so this stack can solve this.
+This is a Serverless pattern that implements an Atomic counter using only ApiGateway and DynamoDB.
+In many cases, we can use UUID to identify the key, but there are situations where we need an incremental and unique number due to software design or other needs.
+In this case, we must ensure that the number will be unique and won't be repeated, so this stack can solve this problem very cheaply.
+In addition, as this stack uses only DynamoDB and APIGateway, the response is very fast (in milliseconds).

-A special thanks to Vikas Solegaonkar for sharing this link [Simple Atomic Counter with DynamoDB and API Gateway](https://itnext.io/simple-atomic-counter-with-dynamodb-and-api-gateway-e72115c209ff)
+A special thanks to Vikas Solegaonkar for sharing this link [Simple Atomic Counter with DynamoDB and API Gateway](https://itnext.io/simple-atomic-counter-with-dynamodb-and-api-gateway-e72115c209ff).
+I made changes to the original version to support multiple incremental keys, so you can use this to focus the incremental process for many systems on a single table and API.

 Some Useful References: